 The Health Products Regulatory Authority (successor to the Irish Medicines Board) authorised, in July 2014, by issue of a product license, an approved human medicine containing the active ingredients of cannabis which may be prescribed as treatment for symptom improvement in adult patients with moderate to severe spasticity due to multiple sclerosis (MS).
 The therapeutic indication is for patients with MS who have not responded adequately to other anti-spasticity medication and who demonstrate clinically significant improvement in spasticity related symptoms during an initial trial of therapy.
 Medicinal cannabis may impair judgment and performance of skilled tasks.
-Research however suggests that drivers adapted to their medicinal dose generally, but not always, maintain their driving ability15.
-Drivers should be advised about potential effects of the medication on their driving and also advised to self-monitor accordingly for any indications of impairment of driving particularly when they first start to take the medication and until they are established on a stable daily dose.
+Research however suggests that drivers adapted to their medication on their driving and also advised to self-monitor accordingly for any indications of impairment of driving particularly when they first start to take the medication and until they are established on a stable daily dose.